Niagara Rainbow

 The Niagara Rainbow, known as the Empire State Express before 1976, was an American passenger train service operated by Amtrak between New York City and Detroit via Buffalo and Southwestern Ontario in Canada.
 The service ran between October 31, 1974, and January 31, 1979.

 History

-Prior to the formation of Amtrak in 1971, the Penn Central's Wolverine and Motor City Special had served the route, but Amtrak had truncated the Wolverine to Detroit and discontinued the Motor City Special.
+The New York Central operated the Detroiter until 1959 along the Rainbow's route.
+Immediately prior to the formation of Amtrak in 1971, the Penn Central's Wolverine and Motor City Special had served the route, but Amtrak had truncated the Wolverine to Detroit and discontinued the Motor City Special.

 The Empire State Express, as it was then known, made its first run to Detroit on October 31, 1974.
 Before that it was one of the trains on the Empire Corridor, making a daily run between New York's Grand Central Terminal and Buffalo.
 The states of New York and Michigan provided the funds to extend the train through to Detroit.
 A day train, the Empire State Express carried no sleeping accommodations, but did run with a baggage car and diner.
 At Buffalo, passengers could connect with a Penn Central/Toronto, Hamilton and Buffalo Railway/Canadian Pacific Railway service to Toronto.